> Key Remapper

 You can also try starting Key Remapper later – that is, starting the program causing the issue first and launching Key Remapper afterwards.

-Check if the program is paused.
+Check if Key Remapper is paused.
 The pause mode can be enabled or disabled in the main program window, as well as by choosing the corresponding command from the context menu of the taskbar icon or by clicking the icon with the middle mouse button/wheel.

 Key Remapper does not support such a feature.
-If you want to do that, you can use a more functional tool called Key Manager.
+If you want to do that, you can use our more functional program Key Manager.

-We have found out that Key Remapper won't start if Comodo Internet Security is running.
-To solve the problem, add keyremapper.exe to Defence+ -> Defence+ Settings -> Execution Control Settings -> Detect shellcode injections -> exclusions in Comodo.
+We have found out that Key Remapper won't start if Comodo Internet Security 5 is running.
+To solve the problem, update the antivirus software or add keyremapper.exe to Defence+ -> Defence+ Settings -> Execution Control Settings -> Detect shellcode injections -> exclusions in Comodo.

 No. If more than one replacements are assigned to a key, only the top one in the list will be performed.